danhirschi/types_timecode/README.md

 For timecode this is rounded up to 30 or 60 FPS to allow counting in frames.

-If the frame rate is 30 (or 60) FPS, the time code will accurately reflect the real time elapsed.
+If the frame rate is 30 (or 60) FPS, the timecode will accurately reflect the real time elapsed.

-If the frame rate is 29.97 (or 59.94) FPS, the time code will will read less than the actual elapsed time.
+If the frame rate is 29.97 (or 59.94) FPS, the timecode will will read less than the actual elapsed time.
 When an hour has elapsed the timecode will read 00:59:56:12 (at 29.97 FPS).
 Or, conversely when the timecode reads 01:00:00:00, 1 hour, 3.5 seconds have elapsed.

 This makes broadcasting to a schedule difficult (making sure a program will fit within a given time slot).

-Drop frame time code was created to make the time code closer to actual elapsed time.
+Drop frame timecode was created to make the timecode closer to actual elapsed time.

 Numbers are dropped from the counting of frames.
 The number of frames stays the same (107,892 per hour at 29.97 FPS), the labeling has changed.

 Drop frame timecode skips frame numbers 0 and 1 of the first second of every minute, except when the number of minutes is divisible by ten.

-(; is used before the frame element to denote drop frame time code)
+(; is used before the frame element to denote drop frame timecode)

 A Sequence of four frames around 8 minutes.  (the frame label jumps from 00:07:59;29 to 00:08:00;02)
 ```